Wednesday, December 31, 2025

 So, You Want To Join a Cult - Part XVII

-World Over the World Ambassadors (aka WOW Ambassadors or simply "WOWs") had been sent out every year since 1971 from the annual "Rock of Ages" (ROA) and returned a year later to the following year's ROA.
 In 1980 the 10th "wave" of WOWs was being sent out, or commissioned.
 A record number had signed up, well over 3,000.
 A large number were being sent to what were called Outreach Cities.
-These Outreach Cities would receive whole "branches", i.e. 10 or more "teams" of two WOW "families", which usually included four WOWs.
+These Outreach Cities would receive whole "branches", i.e. 10 or more "teams" of two WOW "families" each.
+A WOW family usually included four WOWs.
 Teams were usually overseen by a Way Corps person who was on their "interim" year.
-(At the time Way Corps training included a "Apprentice" year in their home town, the second year and fourth "in-residence" at a Way location, with the year between the in-residence years on some kind of "field" assignment.
+(At the time Way Corps training included an "Apprentice" year in their home town, the second year and fourth "in-residence" at a Way location, with the year between the in-residence years on some kind of "field" assignment.
+These field assignments could be overseeing twigs or branches, an assignment at Way Headquarters, or as the coordinator of a WOW team.
 There were also WOW families sent to isolated cities or towns.
-I was sent to one of those: Sidney, Nebraska, a city of around 5,000.
+I was sent to one of those: Sidney, Nebraska, a city of at the time around 5,000.

-In 1980 the ROA lasted for seven days.
 We spent a few hours each day in training and on the sixth night, we were "commissioned", i.e. received our assignments in a sealed envelope to be opened at a big ceremony in the big top tent where evening teachings were conducted.
-All of us Queens WOWs sat together for the ceremony.
+All of us Queens NY WOWs sat together for the ceremony.
 Most of my friends were sent to Outreach Cities, including my girlfriend Lori, who was sent to Chicago.
-In addition to my Nebraska assignment, only one other person from our circle was sent somewhere other than an Outreach City, Kevin F to North Dakota.
+In addition to my Nebraska assignment, only one other person from our circle was sent somewhere other than an Outreach City.
 We were to spend the seventh and last day of the ROA meeting our new WOW family and making travel arrangements.
 Our family consisted of Steve, an interim 10th Corps man from Texas, who would be our coordinator/leader; Gail, a veteran of a previous WOW year from Philadelphia; and Rosemarie, a relatively new PFAL grad from California.
-Because there were only two cars, one of them a two-seater, between the two western Nebraska families, Rosemarie and I rode on a bus with some Way people from Grand Island, Gail, who owned one of the cars, who take Steve and two Scotts Bluff WOWs in her car, while the other two Scotts Bluffs WOWs would carry all our luggage in their pickup.
-The bus broke down in the middle of Iowa.
+Because there were only two cars, one of them a two-seater, between the two western Nebraska families, we split up on our way to Nebraska.
+Rosemarie and I rode on a bus with some Way people from Grand Island.
+Gail, who owned one of the cars, took Steve and two Scotts Bluff WOWs in her car, while the other two Scotts Bluffs WOWs would carry all our luggage in their pickup.

 Even though, in retrospect, this was another one of those recurring red flags, I saw it as a bit of an adventure.
 While the bus was being repaired several of us went to work for the repair shop and lived in tents behind the gas station.
 Eventually, after the bus was repaired we made it to Sidney, Nebraska a week late and set about the task of finding jobs and housing.

-Start from the beginning
+Start from the beginning: Part I

-Part XVIII
+Go to: Part XVIII

 No comments: